VCHSRobots/VisionSystem2018/Pre-Alpha Documentation.md

   - `ObjectDetector.py` will find all specified objects in a given image frame.

-  - `Settings.cfg` will store program settings.
+  - `VS.cfg` will store program settings.

   - `Objects/` will store all object files for the program.